The iMHARS framework

 - Joint-planning and decision making with each child’s parent

 - Providing appropriate support for those parents identified as needing additional help, encouraging them to access further support

 - A range of inclusive activities that support all parents to feel welcome and part of the school community

 - Working in partnership with parents and carers to promote pupils’ social and emotional wellbeing

-- Promoting and supporting staff wellbeing
+- Actively promoting and supporting staff wellbeing and self-care

-- Training staff to increase understanding of mental health
+- Training staff to increase understanding of mental health and complex trauma

 - Effective staff professional development